 Part I. Enter by category the VIN of each vehicle for which you are reporting tax.
 If you need more space, attach separate lists.
 Be sure to write your name and EIN on each list you attach.
+Failure to include the full VIN may prevent you from registering your vehicle with the state.

 Part II.
 Enter the VIN of each vehicle for which you are claiming suspension from the tax.
 If you need more space, attach separate lists.
 Be sure to write your name and EIN on each list you attach.
+Failure to include the full VIN may prevent you from registering your vehicle with the state.